shohebsakhare/TechTest/README.md

 ]
 ```

-In the source code web api consists of 2 operations :
+In the source code, web api consists of 2 operations :
 1. To get all data from above mentioned endpoint which will have combined data of albums and collections of photos .
 Following is the example of result which we will receive from this api

  ```